mischegoss/glutenfreenycvs/README.md

 # Neighborhood Map

+This app was built with Foursquare data and Google Maps.
 ## Instructions

 This application was created with `create-react-app` and `npm start` to get it installed and launched in the development environment.